aspose-words/Aspose.Words-Documentation/sharepoint/user-s-guide/reporting/linking-report-template-with-report-definition/_index.md

 ﻿---
 title: Linking Report Template with Report Definition
-description: "This guide describes how to link report tamplate with the report definition."
+description: "This guide describes how to link report template with the report definition while configuring Aspose.Words for SharePoint reports."
 type: docs
 weight: 60
 url: /sharepoint/linking-report-template-with-report-definition/